temuller/hostphot/docs/further_information/cutouts.rst

 unWISE
 ~~~~~~

 unWISE is an unblurred coadd of the WISE imaging (i.e. better resolution).
 These images are directly obtained from the `unWISE image service <http://unwise.me/imgsearch/>`_.
 The pixel scaling of the images is 2.75 arcsec/pixel, as described in the website.
-The available filters are :math:`W1`, :math:`W2`, :math:`W3` and :math:`W4` for the AllWISE version, and only :math:`W1` and :math:`W2` for the NeoWISE-R1 and NeoWISE-R2 versions.
+The available filters are :math:`W1`, :math:`W2`, :math:`W3` and :math:`W4` for the AllWISE version, and only :math:`W1` and :math:`W2` for the NeoWISE-R1, NeoWISE-R2 and later versions (up to R7).

 Legacy Survey